brentwoo/brentwoo.github.io/_posts/2018-01-30-meow-pitch.md

 </audio>
 <center><img src="{{ site.url }}/assets/total-pitch.png" style="width:780px; height:auto"></center>

 I then took the second and third tokens, where Kuma calls and I'm responding by copying the sound.
 Already you see that Kuma has a much higher-pitched sound than me (average 559 Hz).
-(My average, non-excted reading pitch is 107 Hz) Turns out when I tried to mimic it, I still ended up producing a much lower-pitched sound (276 Hz) than intended.
+(My average, non-excited reading pitch is 107 Hz) Turns out when I tried to mimic it, I still ended up producing a much lower-pitched sound (276 Hz) than intended.
 You can also see what I was interested in—how the spectral qualities differ.
 I don't really know how to interpret the spectrogram, but you see that for my voice there seems to be more "noise", more formants/harmonics? than for Kuma, whose voice seems to be "purer".
 I suppose that's what timbre is; the difference between a richer sax (me) and a more pure flute or piccolo (Kuma).

 SO.
 I wonder what would happened if we evened things out a little.
 What if I really did produce the same pitch as Kuma, what would it look like?
 Well for some reason I tried and Praat wasn't really able to make a good spectrogram of my sound (if you have any hints on why this is let me know).
 So I thought I'd try a little pitch manipulation.